skychoi1010/SKKU-OSS-TEAM20/README.md

 ## Implementation of Main Function

 ### Travel time
+Google Maps API provides distance matrix to calculate the travel time from the departure point to the destination by public transportation.
+Google Geocoder API is used to translate text input address into geographic coordinates(longitude and latitude).

 ### Weather at destination
+OpenWeather API provides current weather data for over 200,000 cities around the world.
+Google Geocoder API is used to translate text input address into geographic coordinates(longitude and latitude) and give them as inputs.
+We provide weather information of user's destination.

 ### Outfit
 An algorithm was written in JavaScript to recommend outfits according to the temparature information obtained from 'Weather at destination' function.